 The Strategic Direction & Action Plan is the most critical aspect of a CEDS plan.
 It accounts for the socioeconomic, community, and external factors uncovered during the SWOT analysis and aligns those factors with specific strategies and actions that community leaders can address.

-These Goals and Objectives are consistent the community's vision for economic prosperity.
-Ideally, over the next five years, community leaders will be able to return to these Goals and Objectives in order to measure performance of the community.
-At its core, the Strategic Direction & Action Plan answers the two fundamental questions:
+The Goals and Objectives below are consistent with the community's vision for responsible sovereignty, cultural preservation and revitalization, and economic prosperity and resiliency.
+Ideally, over the next five years, community leaders will be able to return to these Goals and Objectives in order to measure the performance of the community.
+At its core, the Strategic Direction & Action Plan is readily accessible to the key stakeholders and answers two fundamental questions:

-- > "Where do we want to go as a community?" and - "How are we going to get there?"
+"Where do we want to go as a community?" and

+"How are we going to get there?"